 Friday, January 15, 2016

-I was truly compelled to explore Cuba due to a collective folklore most hold of this tiny Island, a mere 30 minute plane ride from Miami.
-That such a small stretch of land could yield such influence on the global community, yet the inhabiting residents’s stories so tightly controlled, was confounding to me; and the history, full of Castro’s communism — and America’s contention of it – remains a polarizing topic.
+I was compelled to explore Cuba due to the collective folklore most hold of this tiny Island, a mere thirty-minute plane ride from Miami.
+That such a small stretch of land could yield such influence on the global community, while the inhabiting residents’ stories so tightly controlled, was confounding to me; and the history, full of Castro’s communism — and America’s contention of it – remains a polarizing topic.

 As travel restrictions between the countries began to ease, my best friend and I booked our tickets on a whim, knowing nothing of Cuba save for a limited narrative the media has continuously propagated.

 Western media in particular loves Cuba.
 It relentlessly tells one of two stories.
 The first, led by a more conservative base, is to reject Cuba’s government, and thus its people, by calling for further isolation and the upholding of current embargos – tourism included.
 (As a financier on the flight to Miami aggressively told me, “One should never forget!”)

 On the other hand, another media angle rests on a romanticism of a decadent past.
 The glamorous Cuba of the 1950s is now long dissolved, but easily reimagined through the stylish mid-century American cars that chug through blocks of colorful facades.

 Yet Cuba, like any other country and its people, is exceedingly more complex than any one narrative.